|John D. Mueller, Lehrman Institute Fellow in Economics at the Ethics and Public Policy Center (www.eppc.org); President, LBMC LLC (www.lbmcllc.com)|

 There are four main reasons, then, for “demographic winter,” in order of importance: First, low rates of religious observance, which are associated with low birth rates and high incidence of abortion; second, social benefits so high as to displace gifts within the family, particularly the gift of life; third, legacies of totalitarianism; and finally, finally, heavy reliance on so-called “consumption” taxes, which penalize investment in “human capital.”

-That reduction approximates the size of the USA today, the world\'s third most populous country.
-Fifty years ago and today, the three most populous countries were China, India, and the United States.
+Fifty years ago, the three most populous countries were China, India, and the United States.
+That's still true today.
 But the practice of abortion in China but not as widely in India is causing a reversal of their first and second population ranks.

-Based on all 52 countries for which data are available (comprising about two-thirds of world population), the World TFR in 2006 was 1.88 after, but 2.34 before abortions.
+Based on all 52 countries for which data are available (comprising about two-thirds of world population), the World TFR was 1.88 after, but 2.34 before abortions.

-As an economist I practice what has been called the ‘dismal science.’
-But my message is one of hope.
-All the unfavorable trends we have discussed here at the Moscow Demographic Summit are reversible if we reverse the policies which caused them.
+As an economist I practice what has been called the “dismal science.”
+But I like to emphasize that my message is one of hope.
+All the unfavorable trends we have discussed here are reversible if we reverse the policies which caused them.

 (1) John D. Mueller, “A Family-Friendly Fiscal Policy to Weather Demographic Winter,” remarks to the Fourth World Congress of Families, Warsaw, Poland, 11 May 2007, http:/ /www.worldcongress.org/wcf4.spkrs/wcf4.mueller.htm and http://www.eppc.org/publications/pubID.2937/pub_detail.asp.